At Aurigny, we have been working hard to ensure your journey is as safe as possible, allowing you to fly with confidence.

-The States of Guernsey Civil Contingencies Authority requires all passengers arriving in the Bailiwick from anywhere in the world to self-isolate for 14 days on arrival.
-This is legal requirements, and failure to comply is a criminal offence.
-In your 7 days of mandatory isolation, you must not leave your accommodation and you must not leave the Island.
+The States of Guernsey Civil Contingencies Authority requires all passengers arriving in the Bailiwick from anywhere in the world to self-isolate for either 14 days, or 7 days (dependant on where you travel from) on arrival.
+This is a legal requirement, and failure to comply is a criminal offence.
+In your period of mandatory isolation, you must not leave your accommodation and you must not leave the Island.

-There may be situations where the self-isolation requirement is relaxed for some passengers (ie. passengers travelling during the 7-day pilot scheme, or for those in 'critical roles') and these exemptions can be found here, on the States of Guernsey's travel section on their COVID-19 website.
+There may be situations where the self-isolation requirement is relaxed for some passengers (ie. passengers in 'critical roles') and these exemptions can be found here, on the States of Guernsey's travel section on their COVID-19 website.

 The States of Guernsey's travel section on their COVID-19 website contains further and detailed information on travelling into the Bailiwick and can be viewed here.

 Please ensure you have no friends or relatives coming to visit you whilst you are in self-isolation.
 This includes your home and garden.

 Whilst you are in self-isolation, a friend or relative may need to do your shopping or provide your meals (especially if you are in shared accommodation).
 Alternatively, there are shops that are offering a delivery service.
 They should leave your shopping and or meals on the doorstep for you to collect.

 The States of Guernsey's support section on their COVID-19 website contains further guidance on self-isolation and can be viewed here.

 Failure to comply with these self-isolation measures is a criminal offence and carries a maximum fine of £10,000.

 Please ensure that you have transport organised to take you to your accommodation where you will self-isolate, prior to travelling.

 It is recommended that you use your own vehicle wherever possible for onward travel to your destination to begin the mandatory 14 day self-isolation period.